Navajo Nation officer dies after shooting; suspect caught

-Largo was flown to the University of New Mexico Hospital, where Navajo Nation President Russell Begaye said he went to give condolences to the officer's family.
+Largo was flown to the University of New Mexico Hospital and died hours later Sunday.

 He said earlier Sunday that tribal officers are well-trained but face danger.